 Weaknesses: Potential overkill for simple surveys

-Typeform is a data collection platform for the modern world.
+Typeform is a data collection platform for the modern world and is thus one of the best event survey tools available today.
 It uses colorful templates and interactive elements to keep people involved.
 The platform boasts completion rates of more than 50%, significantly higher than the industry average.

 The platform has also pioneered “Logic Jumps”—which allow you to show respondents nothing but questions that matter.
 Instead of wasting time with “Not Applicable” options, Typeform’s Logic Jumps will skip the user directly to the next relevant question.